jaybaird/python-bloomfilter/README.txt

-pybloom is a module that includes a bloomfilter data structure along with an implmentation of Scalable Bloom Filters as discussed in:
+pybloom is a module that includes a Bloom Filter data structure along with an implmentation of Scalable Bloom Filters as discussed in:

 P. Almeida, C.Baquero, N. Preguiça, D. Hutchison, Scalable Bloom Filters,